Welcome to Approach - Avoid

 In a second example from today, technology is important in jobs and within our social circles.
 Imagine having a phone in your pocket but having no memory each time you pull it out with no past experiences.
 You would need to seek help every time and each learning cycle would be long and difficult because you have no memory and past experiences.
 Holding a job and moving up the social hierarchy would be quite difficult.

 Humans need memory and past experiences to constantly survive.
-Linking the Starters so far:

 Mapping Focus

 We like to use a dark color to represent Past Experiences on our maps.
-This is because individual past experiences are dark to us and we need to bring light and focused energy to learn and understand how another person is interpreting their world (Survival, safety and predictions).
+This is because individual past experiences are dark to us and we need to bring light and focused energy to learn and understand how another person is interpreting their world (Survival, Safety, and Predictions).
 We as individuals will make decisions that are deep in the subconscious that relate to past experiences.
 Communication, feedback, and engaging with others are strategies to better understand the Approach-Avoid behavior in others.

 When we make predictions to the inputs we are getting, we need to learn if the prediction is correct.